survivejs/react-book/manuscript/getting_started/03_implementing_notes.md

 ### Defining a Stub for `App`

 To enable adding new notes, we should have a button for that somewhere.
-Currently our `Notes` component does only one thing, displaying notes.
+Currently our `Notes` component does only one thing, display notes.
 That's perfectly fine.
 To make room for more functionality, we could add a concept known as `App` on top of that.
 This component will orchestrate the execution of our application.
 We can add the button we want there and manage state as well as we add notes.
 At a basic level `App` could look like this:

 **app/components/App.jsx**